JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 ## Configuration Trait

 Next, each pallet has a configuration trait which is called `Trait`.
-The configuration trait can be used to access features from other pallets, or [constants](../3-entrees/constants.md) that effect the pallet's behavior.
+The configuration trait can be used to access features from other pallets, or [constants](../3-entrees/constants.md) that affect the pallet's behavior.
 This pallet is simple enough that our configuration trait can remain empty, although it must still exist.